-Whether you’re searching for a gas lantern or electric lanterns, Carolina Lanterns, owned by Jan Clouse, has a selection of custom and copper lighting that offers you enough options in style to assure you’ll find the outdoor light fixture you’ve been searching for.
+Whether you’re searching for a gas lantern or electric lanterns, Carolina Lanterns has a selection of custom and copper lighting that offers you enough options in style to assure you’ll find the outdoor light fixture you’ve been searching for.

 When Clouse was building her Mount Pleasant home, she went to a lighting store to see about a pair of gas lanterns for her front door.
 The somewhat flustered clerk told Clouse the cost would exceed $3,500 – and then turned her back on Clouse in favor of another customer.